 Considerations before changing the configuration store location

-In a site with one GIS server, the configuration store can be specified to reside on the same machine that is running ArcGIS Server.
+In a site with one GIS server, you can specify the configuration store to reside on the same machine that is running ArcGIS Server.
 By default, this location is <ArcGIS Server installation drive>\arcgisserver\config-store.
-In a site with multiple machines, the GIS servers need to access the configuration store through a shared network directory.
-If desired, you can isolate the configuration store from the GIS server machines by placing it on a dedicated file server.
-This is helpful in some cloud deployments where the architecture needs to be flexible enough for any GIS server to go offline at any time.
+In a site with multiple machines, the GIS servers must access the configuration store through a shared network directory.
+You can isolate the configuration store from the GIS server machines by placing it on a dedicated file server.
+This is helpful in some cloud deployments in which the architecture must be flexible enough for any GIS server to go offline at any time.

 If you are expanding from a single-machine to a multiple-machine ArcGIS Server site, you must use your operating system tools to share the folder containing your configuration store and ensure that the ArcGIS Server account has permissions to read and write to the configuration store.
 For full instructions on this process, see Configure multiple-machine ArcGIS Server sites.